 A: "Not worth it in our opinion.
 They would require fitting to seal the breech properly, and add another level of complication for a very low savings.
 That savings is only achieved after many firings (you have to buy the 209 magnum primer adapter then factor the savings over the price difference between magnum primers and 209's).
 The use of standard 209 primers is effective and simple."

 A complete detailed answer:

 First, one can not compare the 700ML to the new Remington 700 Ultimate (AKA 700 UML, or 700 UM).
 That is plainly apples to oranges.
 Remember that the 700 Ultimate was designed to use more powder, and shoot farther more accurately than other muzzle loaders.
 It was a ground up design based on custom guns with this goal.
 It uses a standard 700 action (its a modern fire arm that requires 4473's and whatever else your state requires legally buy it from a gun dealer).
-From what I've read it is an awesome muzzle-loader; but it does this with a trade off in cost (and complexity from where I stand).
-With the 700ML we are trying to leverage a readily available, out of production, slightly flawed rifle, and modify it into a great rifle.
+From what I've read it is an awesome muzzle-loader; but it does this with a trade off in cost, length and weight (and complexity from where I stand).
+With the 700ML we are trying to leverage a readily available, out of production, slightly flawed rifle, that is shorter and handles well: and modify it into a great rifle.
 The 700 Ultimate is around double the cost of a 700ML with our conversion kit combined!

 Also, would you compare the Savage 10 ML-II to the 700 Ultimate?
 To answer that you get into smokeless powder muzzle loading vs black powder (the 700 Ultimate is a black powder only rifle).
 So that's apples to oranges again.
 Apples to apples is comparing our originally leaky apple (the 700ML) to the more expensive, more capable, but not leaky apple (the Savage 10 ML-II).
 Our kit makes our apple better, but still a black powder rifle, and gives up on turning an apple into a lemon.